vldmit/django-fspages/README.txt

   placeholders without creating own flatpage object.

-- there are two separate paths of customizing the site appearance by the editors Ñ by modifying templates (served from the file system by default), then editing HTML content of ``FlatPage`` object (via django admin interface).
+- there are two separate paths of customizing the site appearance by the editors - by modifying templates (served from the file system by default), then editing HTML content of ``FlatPage`` object (via django admin interface).